Certification in Secondary Education

 - SEC 463 Natural Science: Special Methods (Fall Term only)

 Students who want to gain approval to also teach at the middle school level must take EDU 360 The Middle School: History, Philosophy, Organizational Structures and Best Practices.
+See the Education Department chair regarding any additional requirements.

 Students must apply for admission to the secondary education licensure program in the Department of Education.
 Students are required to pass the Test of Academic Proficiency (TAP) to be admitted to the secondary licensure program, the state content area test in science (with a biology designation) prior to student teaching, and the Teacher Performance Assessment (edTPA) prior to program completion.